-The school, in liaison with Hertfordshire County Council, will do as much as possible to prevent applications being made from fraudulent addresses.
+The school, in liaison with Hertfordshire County Council, will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti-Fraud service for further investigation as necessary.

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.